terrytheplatypus/s3xmoditScripts/README.md

     direction: 0 for forwards, 1 for backwards, 2 for totally random offset randomness: 0 through 10, picks offsets randomly distributed around the playhead (0 is no randomness, and 10 is chaotic) pan randomness: 0 through 10, increasing the value increases the probability of random pan

+ Some ideas which i may implement: random pitch with e0x/f0x in the volume column stutter, where there's a probability that sample offsets will be repeated ability  to change step size of playhead (currently hardcoded at 1)